 Fever Due To Infection

 Another probable cause of fast breathing in a cat after giving birth is fever.
 The high body temperature may be brought about by serious conditions like infection in the uterus or the mammary glands.
 Fever usually comes with other associated signs like poor or no appetite and sluggishness.
 If you notice these signs, take her to the veterinarian for check-up immediately so she can be given antibiotics if there indeed is an infection.
+For more information on cat fever you can click here.

 One life threatening emergency condition wherein the first observable symptom is fast breathing in a cat who is pregnant or had given birth is Hypocalcemia.
 This condition is also known by other names: Milk Fever, Puerperal Tetany, and Eclampsia.
 As its name implies, this condition develops when the amount of calcium in the queen’s blood drops below normal level.
 Hypocalcemia may be observed in the queen either at late pregnancy, or at the time she is giving birth, but more frequently in the first three to four weeks after giving birth when she is in the height of producing milk for her kittens.
 At this time, the outflow of calcium via the milk may become more than the inflow of calcium from the gut and bone hence the drop in its concentration in the blood.
 Aside from fast breathing, watch out for the other signs of Hypocalcemia like fever (hence Milk Fever), loss of appetite and lethargy.
 She may become restless and nervous and later on you may be able to observe some tremors, stiff limbs (hence Puerperal Tetany) which makes it difficult for her to stand or walk.